dreger/audaciousfox.net/content/archive/lite.md

 ---

 What part of being fast, data conscious, and reliable is exclusive to old devices or those on poor networks?
 Why does [Twitter Lite] feel more like Twitter than anything the company's done with their main website or app over the past few years?
-Are Facebook, Twitter, and Google truly so married to ads, analytics, and A/B testing frameworks that [their only shot][sensor tower] at making a reasonably sized, fast app is to start fresh?
+Are Facebook, Twitter, and Google truly so married to ads, analytics, and A/B testing frameworks that their only shot at making a [reasonably sized][sensor tower], fast app is to start fresh?
 Will these lite variants actually stay that way, or will the bloat slowly creep back in?

 Here's a thought: the lite version of your app, service, or website should be your only app, service, or website.
 And if you're just starting out, build the lite variant first, then stop.

-I think "lite" is an appropriate moniker for what Facebook, Google, and Twitter are trying to do.
-Not because it's the best label for their lightweight alternatives, but because their regular offerings are morbidly obese.
+That said, I do think "lite" is the appropriate moniker.
+Not because it's the best label for these lightweight alternatives, but because the regular offerings are tragically obese.

 [twitter lite]: https://mobile.twitter.com
 [sensor tower]: https://sensortower.com/blog/ios-app-size-growth